olitrussle/blog/_posts/2017-04-25-what-documents-do-you-need-for-a-mortgage.md

 4. Name your documents.
 Having a clearly labelled PDF makes it easy for your adviser to find exactly what they need quickly and easily.

 5. Check which documents you can download as PDFs (such as bank statements) before printing and scanning to save yourself time and effort.
 Almost all banks now offer downloadable statements.

+### Looking for a hassle-free mortgage experience?
+Get a quick, honest, and fee-free mortgage service from Trussle.
+[Get started here](https://trussle.com/).